Published: March 2017

 We also believe we are well-positioned to help improve connections between OpenAI and groups in the risk-focused AI community, such as the Future of Humanity Institute (FHI) (which is also an Open Philanthropy grantee).

-We expect that some readers will be surprised by the size of this grant, and wonder why it is so much larger than grants we’ve made to other groups working on potential risks from advanced AI.
+We expect that some readers will be surprised by the size of this grant, and wonder why it is so much larger than grants we’ve recommended to other groups working on potential risks from advanced AI.
 We think it would be prohibitively difficult to communicate our full thinking on this matter, but a few notes:

 - As we’ve written previously, we consider this cause to be an outstanding one, and we are generally willing to invest a lot for a relatively small chance of very large impact.